Rak355/UEFI-bootable-image-loader/README.md

 # UEFI Bootable image loader
-This is a simple UEFI bootable program which prints an image on the display screen on boot by using the GOP protocol provided by the UEFI firmware.
+This is a simple UEFI-bootable program which prints an image of specific size on screen using the GOP protocol which is provided by the UEFI firmware.
+This project was done as a hobby.

 ## Note
-1. The image must be .bmp image.
+1. The image must be `.bmp` image.
-2. The image must be mirror-inverted to print it upright and correctly.
-A sample of the mirror-inverted image is the "image.bmp" file.
-It is also the default image file.
+2. The image must be <em>mirror-inverted</em> to print it upright and correctly.
+A sample of the mirror-inverted image is the `image.bmp` (provided in the source).
+It is also the default image file that is used by the program.
-3. The resolution of the image must be 2560x1440 as the default graphics mode has the same resolution.
+3. The resolution of the image must be <em>2560x1440</em> as the default graphics mode has the same resolution.
 This could be changed if a different graphics mode is used.

-# Dependencies:
+# Tools:
-1. Linux environment or subsystem of linux for other platforms.
+1. Unix environment.
 2. make.
 3. Qemu (virtual machine).
 4. UEFI firmware for qemu.[Provided in the OVMF folder]